python-mario/mario/README.rst

 For example on Ubuntu we use ``~/.config/mario/config.toml`` for declarative configuration.
-See :ref:`config-reference` for the format specification.
+See Configuration Reference for the format specification.